 Note: If a person raises, collects or disburses contributions to influence the outcome of an election and is not simply making a contribution to a political committee or political party, that person is a considered a political action committee and is required to registered as such with the Secretary of State and must follow the campaign finance disclosure reporting requirements.

-Display or clearly speak the statement: "Paid for by (Name of political action committee)"on any printed material or communication.
+Display or clearly speak the statement: "Paid for by (Name of candidate, political committee or politcal party)"on any printed material or communication.
 This disclaimer is not required on buttons, balloons, pins, pens, matchbooks, clothing, or similar small items upon which the inclusion of the statement would be impracticable (SDCL 12-27-15).

 The pre-election (Primary and/or General) statement must be received by the Secretary of State and filed by 5:00 p.m. on the second Friday prior to each primary and general election complete through the fifteenth day prior to that election.